Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Character Options/Races/Tieflings.md

 ### Tieflings in [[Xhorhas]]

-Some legends talk of how the first tieflings were born in Ghor Dranas. [[Asmodeus]], Lord of the Nine Hells, is said to have tempted a number of that city’s original inhabitants into tying their bloodlines to his own infernal power in exchange for magical knowledge.
-Though the truth of the tale is impossible to confirm, [[Rosohna]] maintains a significant tiefling population, and tieflings are a common sight in Kryn society.
+Some legends talk of how the first tieflings were born in [[Ghor Dranas]]. [[Asmodeus]], Lord of the Nine Hells, is said to have tempted a number of that city’s original inhabitants into tying their bloodlines to his own infernal power in exchange for magical knowledge.
+Though the truth of the tale is impossible to confirm, [[Rosohna]] maintains a significant tiefling population, and tieflings are a common sight in [[Kryn Dynasty|Kryn]] society.